TheoGuyard/El0ps.jl/docs/src/manual/custom.md

 # Loss and perturbation functions

 `El0ps.jl` is designed to be flexible regarding the choice of the functions $f$ and $h$.
+It provides a simple way to define them.

 ## Functions already supported